Feargal Sharkey: The Assembly (1983)

-Before his solo career took off, Sharkey was also the singer of the one-shot group The Assembly with ex-Yazoo and Depeche Mode member Vince Clarke (pre-Erasure).
+Before his solo career took off, Sharkey was the singer of the one-shot group The Assembly with ex-Yazoo and Depeche Mode member Vince Clarke (pre-Erasure).
 In 1983, their single "Never Never" was a No. 4 hit in the UK Singles Chart.

 Solo career (1984–1991)

 Sharkey's debut single was a collaboration with Madness member Cathal Smyth titled "Listen to Your Father".
 The single was released on Madness's label Zarjazz Records in 1984, reaching No. 23 in the UK chart.
 The track was performed on Top of the Pops with members of Madness.

 Sharkey's solo work was significantly different to the post-punk offerings of The Undertones.
 His best-known solo material is the 1985 UK chart-topping single penned by Lone Justice frontwoman Maria McKee, "A Good Heart", which went to No. 1 in several countries including the UK in late 1985.
-He also had a UK Top 5 hit in 1986 with "You Little Thief".
+He had a UK Top 5 hit in 1986 with "You Little Thief".
 His eponymous debut album reached No. 12 in the UK Albums Chart.

 Following on from his second album Wish in 1988, he achieved further success in 1991 with his UK Top 30 album Songs From The Mardi Gras, which produced the No. 12 hit single "I've Got News for You".